jlumbroso/wordle-react-clone/README.md

 - The originally provided word bank only contains about 2315 five-letter words, and omits a lot of plurals.
 This project now uses the New York Times word bank (this is the original Wordle word bank, [with some spring cleaning](https://arstechnica.com/gaming/2022/02/heres-how-the-new-york-times-changed-wordle/)).

+- The original project does not colorize multiple occurrence of a letter in a guess accurately, [the `computeStatusGuess` algorithm is correct](https://github.com/jlumbroso/wordle-react-clone/blob/b13b0ceed3c9774775c74d5f383f2375ee83e496/src/helpers.tsx#L10-L60).

+- The original project only allowed for keyboard keys to be either unknown or disabled, this project extends [the possible states to "almost" (correct letter but not position) and "correct" (correct letter and position)](https://github.com/jlumbroso/wordle-react-clone/blob/b13b0ceed3c9774775c74d5f383f2375ee83e496/src/components/Key.tsx#L24-L47).

 ## Coding Notes

 The original video tutorial uses JavaScript, therefore using TypeScript required some adjustments — but fortunately, not as many as I had expected!